Author has written 32 stories for Mutant X, Dukes of Hazzard, Star Trek: 2009, Third Watch, Hawaii Five-0, and Supernatural.

 I mostly read others' work voraciously, though I have written a few stories and am slowly maybe getting back into this again.
 I apologize to those who've been reading some of the stories I left unfinished.
 It was always my intention to finish them, but family responsibilities and a demanding job which has me writing and staring at a computer screen all day long forced me on a hiatus.

 About my Writing:

-I've been writing fan fiction for about 7 years.
+I've been writing fan fiction for several years, now.

-Several of my stories were written back when I was a teenager, and I'd like to think I have improved since then.
-I keep them posted for purposes of nostalgia.
+Several of my stories were written when I was a teenager, and I'd like to think I have improved since then.
+I keep them posted for nostalgia.

 I am an impulse-writer, meaning I usually need a trigger of dialogue or a scene to pop into my head before I write a story or chapter.
 I'm not one of those who updates on a scheduled basis (though I may try) or who has an entire story written before I post.
 I admire those who can do that - my life right now is in such constant, regular upheaval that I am unable to do so.
 I also don't use a beta.
 I'm too impatient.
 So what usually happens is I'll proofread before I post and then re-read the story or chapter the next day (through refreshed eyes) and fix any errors I spot.
 By far my worst issue is leaving out words in sentences.
 I type fast and read faster, and sometimes my brain just reads what's in my head rather than what's on the screen.
 I've also been known to revise parts of stories based on errors pointed out by reviewers, if I deem it to them to be egregious enough.
 My one-shots rarely stay one-shots - usually due to a reviewer's insightful comment sparking my muse anew.